Nicolas Delpech

-Nicolas Delpech (born 11 January 2002) is a French professional footballer who plays as an attacking midfielder for Championnat National 2 club Avranches.
+Nicolas Delpech (born 11 January 2002) is a French professional footballer who plays as an attacking midfielder for Championnat National 1 club Épinal.

 Career

 Born in Tarbes, Delpech joined his local football team Tarbes Pyrénées at the age of 5.
 Delpech made his debut for Tarbes Pyrénées first team in 2021, playing in Régional 1.

 On 2022, after 15 years of playing for Tarbes Pyrénées, Delpech left the club the reserve team of Ligue 2 side Pau FC.
 On 2 April 2023, he made his professional debut with Pau FC first team in a 0–1 Ligue 2 loss to Le Havre.

 In August 2024, Delpech joined US Avranches.

 Personal life

 Delpech is a supporter of Ligue 1 side Toulouse FC.